kivutar/uxn/README.md

 ### Linux

 To build the Uxn emulator, you must install [SDL2](https://wiki.libsdl.org/) for your distro.
-For example:
+If you are using a package manager:

 ```sh
 sudo pacman -Sy sdl2             # Arch